 He was a regular visitor to the cinema with his mother throughout his childhood, and when he was nine he saw some photographs showing what went on behind the scenes on a film set.
 Trying to make the connection between the films he saw on screen and the work done by the camera crew opened the door to a world that enthralled him.

-were responsible for popular British films such as The Lady Vanishes and The Thirty Nine Steps.
+Living in Shepherd’s Bush, he was close to the Gainsborough Studios at Lime Grove which were responsible for popular British films such as The Lady Vanishes and The Thirty Nine Steps.
 Tufano would wait outside the studios watching the comings and goings which fuelled his interest even further.

 After leaving school he got a job as a BBC projectionist and eventually worked on Sports View (the forerunner to Match of the Day).
 This led to a post as a trainee assistant cameraman, and Tufano’s career developed from there.